 - If the file you are working with is corrupted, make sure to use a different one.
 Sometimes this is not possible.
 To avoid this, make sure to keep different copies of the file.
 Redundancy with file management is a good idea if you are working with critical files.

-- If the problem is a run-time or compile-time error, you will, unfortunately, have to wait until a new version of iMovie is released. iMovie often originates in a software bug, so it is up to the development team to solve it.
+- If the problem is a run-time or compile-time error, you will have to wait until a new version of iMovie is released. iMovie often originates from a software bug, so it is up to the development team to solve it.

 - On some occasions, you only have to delete preferences.
 To do that, first, activate safe mode, and then while on iMovie, press one of the command keys while holding down the option key until you see the dialogue box that allows you to delete preferences.

 By now, you have hopefully identified your problem, and you are no longer asking yourself why iMovie won’t let you import project files.
 Try all of the suggested solutions and find one that works.
 If that is not the case, I recommend talking to an actual expert or directly to Apple support.
 If your iMovie keeps crashing when importing, you can solve it with the practical solutions I mentioned.